returnofblank/cyberpatriot-cybertitans/README.md

 Debian/Ubuntu script - A Text-User Interface meant to guide you through some of the common vulernabilities in the Cyber Patriot Competition

 **What needs to be complete**
-  + Set up auto disabling of services such as apache or nginx
   + Allow removal of SUID/GUID files through TUI
   + Allow removal of attributes through TUI
-  + Make code more efficient (It's fine as is, but repeated opening of files through redirects is a little inefficient)